Last Updated on

 Even if you haven’t developed the habit of sharing stories aloud as a family, give it a try.

-In light of all of the benefits of reading aloud as a family, why not give it a shot?
 Choose a title and read it together over the next month (or two).
 Even five minutes together in story will create a safe and cozy memory for your family.

 Your turn… share your favorite family books below.
 I am always excited to receive book recommendations.
 Can’t wait to hear from you! 🙂

 Don't Forget to Enter the Homeschool Giveaway At the End of This Post!
 Win $200 Towards Curriculum!
 Yay!!My Child HATES to Write Help!
 My child hates to write!!!
 As a homeschool coach, moms are constantly asking me to help them figure out how to help their kids...

 A Heart For All Students: My Child Hates To Write As a homeschool coach, moms are constantly asking me to help them figure out how to help their kids write.
 Or at least not hate it.
 When it comes to helping our children learn to write, let me encourage you.
 It’s all...